OddHelix/.github/profile/README.md

 # What We Are

-OddHelix is an organization started by @dogue as a place to collect certain projects.
+OddHelix is an organization started by [dogue](https://github.com/dogue) as a place to collect certain projects.
 You may think of it as sort of like a software company, except that it doesn't have any commercial prospects.
 We are hobby hackers.

 # Projects